RadiantLumina/-/README.md

+# First version

+The first version is currently only capable of displaying content.
+More functions will be added in the future.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some Oxlint rules.